-Icons and logos: You can try SVGs as the first options.
+You can try SVGs as the first option.
 SVGs do not pixelate and the image qualities are of pretty high quality required in logos and icons.

 The name of the image should have keywords in them and use “-“to separate the words.
 You should definitely not name the image like image001.jpg which graphic designers generally do to speed up the work.

 Similarly, the alternate text (Alt text) can be used to target the keywords.
 It should never be left blank or filled with random texts having no relation to the page.